boazmichaely/kubecon-na-2025-netpol-demo/README.md

-# Kubernetes Network Policy Toolkit Demo using roxctl (based on NP-Guard)
+# Demonstration of Automatic Kubernetes Network Policies
+## KubecCon NA 2025

-This demo is an interactive supplement to my slides and assumes the slides are open in chrome https://kccncna2025.sched.com/event/e90814e6c4b2e7a73f590da3f17d68b1
+This demo is an interactive supplement to the slides. https://kccncna2025.sched.com/event/e90814e6c4b2e7a73f590da3f17d68b1